Resources

 Short answer

-A dog grooming software stack should cover the few workflows that matter every day: discovery, call answering, booking, client and pet records, reminders, payments, and simple reporting.
+A dog grooming tools should cover the few jobs that matter every day: discovery, call answering, booking, client and pet records, reminders, payments, and simple reporting.
 Too many tools create more front-desk work.

 More software can make the shop slower